Board of Directors

 Public Posts from ALA Connect

-- Do you approve the 2015 Annual Conference Meeting minutes as presented in the attached documents?
+- Do you approve the Board's Annual Conference 2016 proceedings as presented in the attachments?

 ACRL Bylaws article IX section 1 states the Board of Directors shall consist of the officers of the Association, the chair of the Budget & Finance Committee, the ACRL councilor, and eight elected directors-at-large.
 The ACRL executive director shall be an ex-officio member without vote.